Ajay3681/Project1/README.md

 # Project1
 This is just for learning GIT/GITHUB.
+Imported from github via git clone link